My Theory of Writing Pedagogy

 The Instructor's Role: Reframing Writing

 Writing instruction should also be presented as what Estrem calls “an activity that can help students understand existing knowledge, mull over an issue, or explore connections between seemingly disparate ideas” (Estrem 19).
-In other words, the goal should no longer be to create a finished product that “ticks all the boxes.”
+In other words, the goal should no longer be to create a finished piece that “ticks all the boxes.”
 Rather, the goal should be to position writing as something that can be employed as a medium for broader thinking with real audiences, contexts, and outcomes.

 The Instructor's Role: Contextualizing

 Another problem for many new writers is understanding why the methods of writing instruction in college differ from those in high school.
 More so, some instructors incorrectly assume that undergraduates arrive knowing the reasons for these differences.
-As an instructor, however, it is important to help contextualize this shift and introduce students to the connections between lectures, course assignments, and course readings.
+As an instructor, however, it is important to contextualize this shift and introduce students to the connections between lectures, course assignments, and course readings.

 Course Design: What Should Writing Instructors Teach?

 Wardle and Downs have famously stated that because writing is a field with declarative knowledge, that it is imperative to teach that knowledge in first-year composition courses (Downs 1).
 So, rather than trying to teach students how to write, a composition course’s focus should be instead on teaching the study of writing as a discipline.
+This focus goes hand-in-hand with teaching writing as process and practice.

 Course Design: The Importance of Revision

 Jeff Sommers’ research into the field of radical revision offers insight into bridging this gap.
 Radical revision—as coined by Fulwiler and Bishop—challenges the student to repurpose a piece of their writing into a different genre through the acts of adding, switching, limiting, or transforming (Sommers 295).
 By its very nature, radical revision trades the perceived corrective component of revision for a complete reimagining of what a student’s work might become.
-And when revision is treated as an exploratory exercise, the pressure and friction of it as correction dissipates.
+And when revision is treated as a self-directed exploratory exercise, the pressure and friction of it as correction dissipates.

 Course Design: Reflection as a Means of Self-Assessment & Critical Thinking